Top 20% in Singapore Has More Wealth Than Bottom 80% Combined

 Singapore’s Ministry of Finance

-The wealth for Singapore households included property assets, savings under the Central Provident Fund (CPF) and other financial assets.
+Household wealth in Singapore includes property assets, savings held in the Central Provident Fund (CPF) and other financial assets.

 Singapore’s Ministry of Finance

-Singapore’s income and wealth inequality were relatively lower among OECD countries, according to the MOF report.
+Singapore’s income and wealth inequality was relatively lower among OECD countries, according to the MOF report.

 In terms of income inequality, Singapore’s Gini coefficient was 0.406 before taxes and transfers, the second lowest after South Korea.